Girls Return to School -

 The U.S. should perhaps pay more attention to India, a useful ally whose government is not in the least pleased about the peace deal in the Malakand and argues that this Sharia deal will only increase the motivation of the insurgents to spread their net to other areas, and increase the number of regions where it's safe for Taliban and jihadists to work their magic.
 The recent attacks in Mumbai, which many blame on Pakistani insurgents, are enough in themselves to cause concern amongst Indian politicians.

-She states that Sharia is very broad and more about ethics than laws, and that the misuse of the word Sharia is preventing women in Muslim nations from gaining equal rights, since so many Muslims believe that laws made by men, which are changeable and based on distorted interpretations, are the laws of God.
-Many Muslim scholars and activists are attempting to create changes in the laws that are professed to be immutable by conservative religious leaders.
-It will be difficult for writers to switch to another term other than Sharia until Muslim leaders change their terminology, but perhaps the effort should be made by writers (like myself) to at least mention the distinction between Sharia and fiqh.
+She states that Sharia is very broad and more about ethics than laws, and this matters because the misuse of the word Sharia is preventing women in Muslim nations from gaining equal rights, since so many Muslims believe that laws made by men, which are changeable and based on distorted interpretations, are the laws of God.
+Many Muslim scholars and activists are attempting to create changes to laws that are professed to be immutable by conservative religious leaders, a task made far more difficult by the common misunderstanding that Sharia law is God's law.